 All of these will help you achieve a healthy open rate.

 What can I do to fix a low open rate?

-Little changes like this can make a big difference in getting someone to open an email.
-Even something as simple as “Hey Natalie, we think you might like our next sale” can do leagues better than “Our next sale will surprise you!”
+Little changes like these can make a big difference in getting someone to open an email.
+Even something as simple as “Hey Natalie, we think you might like our new product update” does leagues better than “Our new product update will surprise you!”

 We know how frustrating a low open rate can be, but don’t be discouraged.
 Tracking your opens allows you to understand your email performance and pinpoint possible deliverability or engagement problems.